nuxeo/FunkLoad/README.txt

 * Stress testing tool to overwhelm the web application resources and test the application recoverability.

-* Writing web agents by scripting any web repetitive task, like checking if a site is alive.
+* Writing web agents by scripting any web repetitive task.

 Features
 ---------

 Main FunkLoad_ features are:

 * Functional test are pure Python scripts using the pyUnit_ framework like normal unit test.
 Python enable complex scenarios to handle real world applications.

 * Truly emulates a web browser (single-threaded) using an enhanced Richard Jones' webunit_:

   - get/post/put/delete support
   - post any kind of content type like ``application/xml``